bitcoinwords/bitcoinwords.github.io/_pages/beer-fund.md

 <br>

-**We're not in it for the money, but we won't turn down beer!**
+**We're not in it for the money, but we won't turn down free beer!**
 {: style="text-align: center;"}

 <br>

-The tip jar was inspired be the legendary [Willy Woo](https://twitter.com/woonomic) on his fantastic [charts page](http://charts.woobull.com/).
+The tip jar was inspired be the legendary [Willy Woo](https://twitter.com/woonomic) and his fantastic [charts page](http://charts.woobull.com/).
 {: style="text-align: center;"}